SAP-samples/cloud-extension-html5-sample/mission/ci-cd-service/README.md

 18. For **Content Type**, select **application/json** and configure the job to be triggered for every **Push** event and choose **Add Webhook**.
 Now, any new push request to this repository triggers the CI/CD pipeline you have created.

-19. To trigger the pipeline manually, select the CI/CD job you have created and choose the **Trigger build** icon as shown below.
+19. To trigger the pipeline manually, select the CI/CD job you have created and choose **Run** as shown below.

     ![manual trigger Job](./images/triggerbuild.png)